Skip to content

 Retein’s technology is important as current practices in wastewater management do not recover sufficient nutrients, resulting in a host of environmental problems.
 If scaled, the startup’s proprietary method could be a gamechanger.

-For more information, please visit the Retein website.
+For more information, please visit Retein's website.

 We use cookies to give you the best experience of using this website.
 By continuing to use this site, you accept our use of cookies.
 Please read our Cookie Policy for more information.